levsero/test_embed/GUIDELINES.md

 - Don't be afraid to set up a webpack alias to a folder.
 - An exemption to this a jest test file.
 It can reach one level up to get the file it is testng.
 - An exemption to this rule is in our style files as you can't use webpack aliases *pending investigate story

+### Files and folders should follow a consistent naming convention

+- All file and folder names must be camelcase.
+- React components must be capitalized.
+- Non react components must not be capitalized.

 ## React Components